cfengine/documentation/enterprise-cfengine-guide/design-center/configure-sketches-enterprise/integrating-mission-portal-with-git.markdown

 ## Access control and security

-Go to [Controlling Access to the Design Center UI][Controlling Access to the Design Center UI] to learn how to allow or limit the Mission Portal user's ability to commit to the git repository and make changes to the hosts.
+Go to [Controlling Access to the Design Center UI][Design Center Access Control] to learn how to allow or limit the Mission Portal user's ability to commit to the git repository and make changes to the hosts.